 Pumpkin seeds are a good source vitamin E; they contain about 35.10 mg of tocopherol per 100 g.

-Other benefits: According to studies, pumpkin seeds prevent calcium oxalate kidney stone formation.
+Other benefits of eating pumpkin seeds for health: According to studies, pumpkin seeds prevent calcium oxalate kidney stone formation.
 These seeds reduce inflammation and counter arthritis pain without the side effects of anti-inflammatory drugs.
 They are also used in many cultures as a natural treatment for tapeworms and other parasites.

 Take advantage of the abundance of pumpkins during the fall season and give your health a boost.
-Enjoy these healthy pumpkin recipes.
+Eating pumpkin for health is easy and delicious with these healthy pumpkin recipes!